Problems with conjugation of verbs

 However, at this site (in Dutch),

-they choose to use u hebt
+they choose to use u hebt.

-This is because it's more consistent with u kunt
+This is because it's more consistent with u kunt,

-u bent
+u bent and u zult.

 All of these forms are equal to the 2nd person singular, and the same holds

-for u hebt
+for u hebt.

-You can't say je heeft
+You can't say je heeft, but you can say

-je hebt
+je hebt.

 Past tense